dojo/docs/developer/github.rst

   $ git checkout master && git pull origin master

-Even though you plan would to to push directly to the origin repository, you might still benefit from working on your code in a feature branch.
-This could allow you to work on multiple things independently without have to worry about picking through the changes::
+Even though your plan would be to push directly to the origin repository, you might still benefit from working on your code in a feature branch.
+This could allow you to work on multiple things independently without having to worry about picking through the changes::

   $ git checkout -b t12345